A guest post by Graham Robinson, E-Learning Specialist at University of Southampton

-With lecture theatres in two countries of the world, three cities/towns in UK and another that requires a ferry to get to, it is a lot of effort to install AV equipment on our campuses.
+With lecture theatres in two countries of the world, three cities in UK and another that requires a ferry to get to, it is a lot of effort to install AV equipment on our campuses.

 The University of Southampton has been using Panopto since 2010.
-In that first year, we deployed the software to 30 users by packaging up the software into a format that could be pushed to computers of our choosing on any of our sites.
-By our second year we had a site license and could flick a virtual switch to have lecture capture everywhere.
+In that first year, we deployed the lecture capture software to 30 users by packaging up the software into a format that could be pushed to computers of our choosing on any of our sites.
+By our second year, we had a site license and could flick a virtual switch to have lecture capture everywhere.

 For us, lecture capture software had a distinct advantage over hardware-based lecture capture systems: It gave us the ability to switch on lecture capture to all 160 centrally bookable lecture spaces and make it available on every member of staff’s PC (thousands).
-Since we did not have dedicated lecture capture hardware in our lecture theatres, there was no need for staff visits or to configure complicated permissions — just the ability to capture everywhere overnight.
+Since we did not have dedicated lecture capture hardware in our lecture theatres, there was no need for staff visits or to configure complicated permissions — just the ability to capture lecture everywhere overnight.

 Our first use of Panopto, outside of testing, was for a conference in April 2010.
 Two of the speakers were planning to travel to the UK from mainland Europe to give a keynote speech when the ash cloud from Eyjafjallajökull closed airports across the continent.
 We gave the speakers access to our Panopto servers and they uploaded their talk from a hotel room and answered questions over the phone.

-When the Panopto software sits on the same computer as the presenters’ documentation there can be deep integration with the applications they choose to use.
+When the Panopto lecture capture software sits on the same computer as the presenters’ documentation there can be deep integration with the applications they choose to use.
 Most of the time this application is PowerPoint.